What is a “cryptocurrency?”

 The argument for Ripple: Ripple and its supporters, though, do think there’s a reason – they often describe Ripple’s ledger products as a Trojan horse.
 Once they successfully carry the Ripple horse to enough banks around the world, they will unleash XRP on the unsuspecting financial system.

 This is already happening as Ripple begins to encourage companies using xCurrent to move to xRapid for added liquidity.

-Ripple chief cryptographer David Schwartz expanded on this view in an XRP chat post, arguing that as the startup expands the number of “corridors” it operates in, XRP’s usefulness increases.
+Ripple Chief Cryptographer David Schwartz expanded on this view in an XRP chat post, arguing that as the startup expands the number of “corridors” in which it operates, XRP’s usefulness increases.